My Journey Through Fitness Wearables

 The Bottom Line

 I'm not here to tell you which wearable to buy.
-What works for me might not work for you, and that's the point—we all move differently, have different priorities, and use these things in different ways.
+What works for me might not work for you, and that's the point!
+We all move differently, have different priorities, and use these things in different ways.

 Right now, Whoop is working for me.
 Will it still be my device in two years?
 Maybe.
 Maybe not.
 And that's okay too.
+What I do know is there's so much more to learn—about recovery science, about training load, about how to actually use all this data to perform better.
+That's the part I'm looking forward to.